-A freeware alternative without checks and snooping would be true crypt.
+A freeware alternative without WGA that is more powerful than the Microsoft program is True Crypt.
 You simply create a container on one of your hard drives and mount if whenever you want to use it.
-True Crypt has another advantage: It is available for Windows (xp, 2000 and 2003) and Linux.
-Take a look at my basic true crypt tutorial that I´ve written a while ago.
+True Crypt has another advantage: It is available for all recent versions of Windows and Linux.
+Take a look at my basic True Crypt tutorial that I have written a while ago to get acquainted with the program.

 True Crypt has another advantage over private folders.
-No one knows that there is a hidden container on your hard disk as long as you do not mount the countainer it is hidden and not accessible at all.
+No one knows that there is a hidden container on your hard disk.
+As long as you do not mount the container it is hidden and not accessible at all.
 Private folders are always there and make the curious even more curious in my opinion.

 Hmmm… This really seems unnecessary… Here is an alternate solution: